|

 University.
 Formerly of Roseburg, Oregon, and now of Redmond, Oregon, Patty has been weaving for over

-twenty years.
+twenty-five years.
 She has been an active member and teacher in the Umpqua Weavers Guild and teaches private

 lessons in addition to her recent position at The Weavers’ School.